 There’s no right or wrong answer.
 But I want you to look beyond these immediate benefits.

 Let me put it this way.
-You don’t want to make money for the sake of adding more zeros on your bank account.
+You don’t want to make money for the sake of adding more zeros to your bank account.
 What you want are financial freedom and a certain lifestyle.

 So let’s unearth the real reason you want to launch a blog and for this I want you to do a little exercise.

 Ask yourself, why do I want to start a blog?
 What do I hope to accomplish by starting blogging?
 Whatever your answer is, ask yourself why again.
 Repeat the question 3-4 times, until you have a clear picture and figure out the real reason you want to start a blog.

 Now you are up to something.
-Once you can envision the lifestyle you aim for and establish a measurable goal, your will feel inspired and motivated from the inside.
+Once you can envision the lifestyle you aim for and establish a measurable goal, you’ll feel inspired and motivated from the inside.